amit21082051/CleanKotlin/README.md

 # What the hell is Clean Architecture?

+# What libraries i use to do that?

+  // Presentation

+     - Material Snackbar
+     - Material Dialogs
+     - Glide
+     - RxAndroid
+     - RxJava

+  // Domain

+     - RxJava

+  // Data

+     - OkHttp
+     - Retrofit
+     - Gson
+     - GsonConverter
+     - RxAdapter
+     - RxJava

 # References

 To develop this example app i read multiple articles that inspire to me: